 What do you do as a Kirk Scholar?

 As a Kirk Scholar, you will take four semesters of Mandarin Chinese in the Fall and Spring.
-After you have completed the courses, you will travel to China for five weeks in the summer to experience the language and culture first-hand.
+After you have completed the courses, you will travel to China for three weeks in the summer to experience the language and culture first-hand.

 (Students with previous Chinese study may also apply to the Kirk Scholars Program and take two semesters of Mandarin Chinese at more advanced levels.)

 What do you do on the trip?

 The trip usually begins in Beijing where students stay at Beijing Language and Cultures University.
 There, students take Mandarin classes in the morning then have the afternoons to explore the city.
 On weekends, the group travels to famous sites around Beijing, such as Tiananmen Square, the Forbidden City, the Great Wall, the Temple of Heaven, and the Summer Palace.
 After their time in Beijing, the group travels to various cities around China.
 This could include a visit to Radford University's sister institution in Huangzhou, the Terra Cotta Soldiers in Xian, or other areas of interest.